nhsuk/manage-vaccinations-in-schools/terraform/data_replication/README.md

 ## Setup

 This module is managed via a GitHub Actions workflow.
-To separate it from the rest of the infrastructure, the workflow uses a dedicated IAM role.
-To set up everything from scratch, manually create the role
+To separate it from the rest of the infrastructure, the workflow uses a dedicated IAM role called `GithubDeployDataReplicationInfrastructure`.
-`GithubDeployDataReplicationInfrastructure` based on the policy template `github_data_replication_actions_policy.json` and the trust policy `github_role_<ENVIRONMENT>_trust_policy.json`.
+It is managed in the `terraform/account` module.

 ## Usage